11 Easy Steps to Setting a Fall Table

 I think it all turned out as I imagined.

-It’s simple and easy for everyday use cause of the washable placemat and charger.
+It’s simple and easy for everyday use cause of the washable placemats and chargers.

 With no tablecloth, this will be super convenient for a quick clean-up between meals.